 Once the network is configured, point your web browser to https://ip_address/admin and you can finish the installation and configure other aspects (password, timezone, clusters, OCUM servers, etc…)

-When a new version of NAbox is available, you can use the upgrade package to perform the upgrade, you do not have to deploy a new virtual appliance.
+When a new version of NAbox is available, you can use the upgrade package to perform the upgrade, you do not have to deploy a new virtual appliance or apply intermediate upgrades.

 After downloading the upgrade as a